fadden/CiderPress2/FileConv/Doc/AWGS-notes.md

 +$xxx / ooo: document header chunk
 +$yyy / ppp: document footer chunk
 ```
+See the filetype note for details on the contents of the document header and globals.

 Each "chunk" has three parts:

  - SaveArray entries.
 One entry per paragraph, 12 bytes each.
 The list is preceded by a count